HOW PROCEEDINGS ARE STARTED

 Even if a document is claimed to be “privileged”, that is, something which need not be provided to a court or to the other side for legal reasons, its existence must be disclosed.
 “Privileged” documents can be those generated in contemplation of the litigation, such as correspondence between a lawyer and her client, or which may have resulted from a “without prejudice” encounter such as mediation or another protected source such as reconciliation counseling.

 "Costs" ordered by a court at the end of a motion or trial are the court's way of rewarding the winner, or of expressing approval or disapproval of one party or the other's conduct of the litigation.

 Costs usually "follow the event", that is, that the winner gets his or her costs, although not always.
 The costs awarded by a court, except in extremely unusual circumstances, do not amount to an indemnity of one's actual legal costs, but are merely a contribution.

 When the court makes an order for costs, it is up to the party to collect them.
 The Maintenance Enforcement Program, which will enforce child and spousal support orders, does not deal with orders for costs.

 Tariff of Costs

-While costs are always in the discretion of the court, and can be a fixed amount, they are usually awarded in accordance with the Tariff set out in the Queen's Bench Rules.
+While costs are always in the discretion of the court, and can be a fixed amount, they are usually awarded in accordance with the Tariff set out in the King's Bench Rules.
 The tariff breaks down proceedings into classes, (Class 1 to Class 4 depending on the amount of money involved, and the steps in a proceeding.
 Custody cases are deemed to be Class 3.)

 Offers to Settle